Walkoss/esgi-bot/README.md

 ### Installing and running with Docker

-Create a `.env` file which will contains all environment variables that a required by this application and edit it to set variables.
+Create a `.env` file which will contains all environment variables that are required by this application and edit it to set variables.

 ```sh
 cp .env.example